vonZeppelin/bmj/README.md

 * [Armbian](https://www.armbian.com/) for Orange Pi Zero.
 * Mopidy with extensions.

-Installation and configuration are done using Ansible script.
+Installation and configuration are done using Ansible playbook.